-Cyberthreats and attackers may not be on the minds of your kids when they are accessing public Wi-Fi at the movies or a restaurant.
+Cyberthreats and attackers may not be on the minds of your kids when they are accessing public WiFi.
 Discuss the importance of avoiding these networks, and how the lack of security makes everyone who connects susceptible to cybercriminals.
-If you do need to connect to public Wi-Fi, however, be sure to use a virtual public network.
+If you do need to connect to public WiFi, be sure to use a virtual private network.

 - Do not overshare personal information.